Mental health

 - an official visitor.

-When the district inspector receives a copy of the certificate, they will contact you, find out your wishes and offer you advice about your legal rights.
+When the district inspector receives a copy of the certificate, they will contact you, find out your wishes and offer you legal advice about your rights.
 The district inspector will also give you information about your right to have a judge review the decision to keep you under compulsory assessment.
 If you (or any of the people who were sent a copy of the certificate) want a review, the district inspector can help with an application (see: “Reviews and appeals”).

 Mental Health (Compulsory Assessment and Treatment) Act 1992, s 70